Research projects

 The objectives of this research are to understand how different rock types impact soil geochemistry, clay and Fe/Al oxides mineralogy, erosion rates, and soil carbon storage/turnover.
 In southeast Alaska, the rates of soil formation are astonishing!
 Spodosols (or Podzols) can form in less than 400 years on well-drained parent materials.
 As such, Spodosols are the predominant soil class in the region, regardless of the lithology.
 However, it is unclear whether the investigated soil properties are similar and what impacts they have on the aquatic ecosystem.

-The main questions this research seeks to answer are: What are the geochemical and mineralogical signatures of these soils along a lithosequence?
+The main questions this research seeks to answer are: What are these soils' geochemical and mineralogical signatures along a lithosequence?
 What role does soil parent material play in the formation of organometallic complexes?
 What is the soil organic carbon turnover in the mineral soils?
 Which soil properties better predict carbon storage and turnover?
 How much carbon can these soils store?
 Does lithology influence soil erosion rates?

 To address these questions, we are using multiple approaches and techniques such as geochemical mass balance calculations (x-ray fluorescence); clay and Fe/Al mineralogy (x-ray diffraction and selective extractions); microscopic analysis (petrographic and electron microscopy); iron speciation (Mössbauer spectrometry and extractions); soil organic carbon turnover (14C dating); and erosion rates (239+240Pu isotopes and 13C).